PaycheckCalculatorOnline logo

 Cost of Living: Does Texas's Tax Advantage Survive?

-The tax math is clear: Texas wins on income tax.
+The tax math clearly favors Texas.
 But does the cost of living erase the advantage?

 | City | 1BR Median Rent | 2BR Median Rent |